Zbigniew Oleśnicki (cardinal): Biography

-Shortly before his birth his father, Jan Oleśnicki, was dispatched by king Władysław Jagiełło to serve as captain of Vilnius and to bring a detachment of knights there.
+Shortly before his birth, his father, Jan Oleśnicki, was dispatched by King Władysław II Jagiełło to serve as captain of Vilnius and to bring a detachment of knights there.
 At the beginning of the Lithuanian Civil War the city was under the governance of the Polish king's brother, Skirgaila, and came under siege by the combined forces of the pagan Samogitians under Jagiello's cousin and rival Vytautas and the army of the Teutonic Order with their guest crusaders from France, England, and the Holy Roman Empire.
 He was apparently successful in his mission as, despite repeated sieges, the Teutonic Order was never able to take Vilnius.

-At the age of twenty he was secretary to King Władysław Jagiełło, and fought with him in the battle of Grunwald on 15 July 1410.
+At the age of twenty, he was secretary to King Władysław II Jagiełło, and fought with him in the battle of Grunwald on 15 July 1410.
 A favourite with the king, he took part in the management of the country's most important affairs.
 His influence with the king greatly aided him in opposing the Hussites, who had gained royal favour.
 On 9 July 1423, he was appointed to the episcopal See of Kraków, and in 1433 he was sent by the king as legate to the council of Basle, where he endeavoured to be on friendly terms with both parties.

-In the 1430s he opposed Spytek of Melsztyn in a conflict which led to a short lived civil war and Spytek's death in 1439.
+In the 1430s, he opposed Spytko III of Melsztyn in a conflict which led to a short lived civil war and Spytko's death in 1439.

 On 18 December 1439, he was created cardinal priest with the titular church of St. Prisca, by Pope Eugene IV.
 (The antipope Felix V also made him a cardinal on 20 January 1440.).
 As cardinal, his influence in Poland was second only to that of the king, and, during the frequent absence of Casimir IV in Lithuania, he transacted the affairs of the State.